tuvus/iowa-systems/README.md

 Here is a list of behaviors that the animals can display in the order of their priority:
 * Check if there is a predators nearby the animal, if so run away.
 * Check if the animal can eat food.
-(The food must be right infront of the animal)
+(The food must be right in front of the animal)
 * Check if the animal is hungry, if so and there is a source food nearby go to the food source.
 * Check if the animal has a mate, if so attempt at reproduction.
 (Distance to mate is not a factor yet)
 * Check if there is an eligible mate nearby, if so set them as mate.
 (There is not yet any compitition for mating, first come first served basically)
 * Check if the animal is hungry, if so explore.
 If not and the animal has a mate and is ready to reproduce move to the mate.
 Otherwise sit still.

-Note: Animals will not move if they are not actively touching the ground, instead they will slowly fall back down.
-Hopefully this will be reduced later on to minimize the studdering effect of the animals.

-Also Note: Animals have a small wait time after eating or biting.
+Note: Animals have a small wait time after eating or biting.

 ---